abochnak/omscs_video_scraper/README.md

 3. Run the `srt_to_text.py` to convert the srt file to a text file.
 This will create a new text file.

-## Youtube Scraper for Edtech Videos
+## Youtube Scraper
-I used this part for Edtech.
+Some of the videos for OMSCS are available on Youtube.
 It hasn't been tested in a while.

 Requires Node install: https://nodejs.org/en/download/